windowsrefund/grayscale-theme/README.md

 This theme was inspired by the [incredible work](https://sourceforge.net/projects/visualthemes-qtractor/) of G3N-es.

-Free software icons from [iconduck](https://iconduck.com/sets/lightning-design-icons/styles/monotone)
+Free software icons from [iconduck](https://iconduck.com/sets/lightning-design-icons/styles/monotone).
+Brightness has been reduced -30.

 # Features